 Yankees’ 4 HRs carry Happ to 10-3 win over Orioles in Game 1

-BALTIMORE (AP) — Torrid-hitting Miguel Andujar insists his focus is solely on helping the New York Yankees reach the playoffs.

-If a byproduct of that quest is an AL Rookie of the Year Award, well, the 23-year-old will savor the accomplishment during the offseason.
+BALTIMORE (AP) — Sonny Gray made the most of a foray into the starting rotation by taking a three-hitter into the seventh inning, and the New York Yankees beat the Baltimore Orioles 5-1 Saturday night for a doubleheader sweep.

-Andujar homered and had four RBIs, J.A.
-Happ pitched six sharp innings to win his fifth straight start with the Yankees and New York breezed to a 10-3 rout of the Baltimore Orioles on Saturday in the opener of a split doubleheader.
+In the opener, rookie Miguel Andujar homered and had four RBIs, J.A.
+Happ won his fifth straight start and New York rolled to a 10-3 victory.

+Gray (10-8) gave up three hits, a walk and struck out seven in 6 1/3 innings.
+The right-hander had been exiled to the bullpen after yielding seven runs in a loss to Baltimore on Aug.
+1.

+Pressed into service as a starter because a June 3 rainout created this split doubleheader, Gray allowed only one runner past second base in helping the Yankees notch their seventh win in eight games.

+Baltimore has lost seven straight to fall 56 games under .500 (37-93).
+It’s the seventh time this season the Orioles have endured a skid of at least six games.

+New York hit four home runs in the first game and got another solid outing from Happ, who struck out nine over six innings.

-After driving in a first-inning run with a groundout, Andujar put the Yankees up 5-2 in the third with a three-run shot off Jimmy Yacabonis (0-2).
+After driving in a first-inning run in the opener with a groundout, Andujar put the Yankees up 5-2 in the third with a three-run shot off Jimmy Yacabonis (0-2).

-With his 42nd multihit game, Andujar raised his batting average since the All-Star break to .344.
-He leads all AL rookies in hitting (.298), RBIs (70) and is second in home runs (21).

-“He’s a special kind of talent,” Happ said.
-“The production has been huge for us.”
+Brett Gardner, Gleyber Torres and Aaron Hicks hit solo shots for the Yankees.

-Teammate Aaron Judge was a unanimous pick as rookie of the year in 2017, and Andujar just might make it two in a row for New York.
+Teammate Aaron Judge was a unanimous pick as AL Rookie of the Year in 2017, and Andujar just might make it two in a row for New York.

 “At the end of it all, if it happens, it happens,” Andujar said through an interpreter.
 “We are trying accomplish something bigger here than individual awards.”

-The 35-year-old Happ is the first player to win his first five starts with the Yankees since Rob Gardner from 1970-72.

-“He’s been great for us,” Hicks said.
-“I love that he is here on our team and helping us get where we want to be.”

-Luis Cessa worked the final three innings for his first major league save.
+Luis Cessa worked the final three innings of the opener for his first major league save.

 TRAINER’S ROOM